Bogdanp/nemea/README.md

 nemea is a [Racket] application so you'll need to install that and you'll need [Node.js] version `10.6.0` to build the static assets.
-Optionall, you'll need [Python] for the development process manager (honcho).
+Optionally, you'll need [Python] for the development process manager (honcho).

 You'll also need a running [PostgreSQL] instance.